Guest Article by Gloria Murray, Accountant and Director of Murray Associates Accountants

 Unsecured Loan Options

-• Family And Friends: This may be open to you even if your credit score is poor.
-However, I would advise thinking carefully about what would happen to your relationship if you ever couldn’t pay back the loan.
+- Family And Friends: This may be open to you even if your credit score is poor.
+However, I would advise thinking carefully about what would happen to your relationship if you couldn’t pay back the loan.

-• Bank, e.g. Overdraft: If you don’t need the funds for long, going to a bank is a good option.
-That being said, make sure you have cash coming into your bank regularly.
-It reduces your overdraft and the amount of interest you pay, while still giving you the facility to use the funds if you need them.
+- Bank, e.g. Overdraft: If you don’t need the funds for long, going to a bank is a good option.
+That being said if getting bank funding, it’s important to make sure you have cash coming into your bank regularly.
+This reduces your overdraft and the amount of interest you pay while still giving you the facility to use the funds if you need them.

-• Personal Loan: Compared to a business loan, the interest on a personal loan might be lower.
+- Personal Loan: The interest on a personal loan might be lower than a business lone.
 And whether you’re a sole trader or a limited company, nothing is stopping you from lending this money to your business.
-In fact, the interest is allowable for tax.
+In fact, the interest is allowable for tax, making it a cheaper way of raising money.

-• Credit Cards: Doable, but if you have a limited company and you use a personal credit card to borrow money, the fee and interest will not be allowable for tax purposes.
+- Credit Cards: Using a credit card to fund your business is possible, but if you have a limited company and you use a personal credit card to borrow money, the fee and interest will not be allowable for tax purposes.
 Be careful!

-• Grants: There are few grants available to the hair, health and beauty sector.
+- Grants: There are grants available to the hair, health and beauty sector.
 For more information on these, ask your local council and local business support such as Enterprise Ireland.

 Secured Loan Options